 A within-grade salary adjustment is a salary increase without a change in grade and can be requested for employees for one of the following reasons:

 - Internal equity – may be used to address salary inequities among individuals who are in positions that require similar skills, responsibilities and experience.

 - Special market considerations – may be used when there are compelling market reasons for an adjustment.

 - Additional responsibilities – a salary increase of no more than 12%, not to exceed the maximum salary of the pay range, may be provided for employees who are assigned significant additional, ongoing job duties resulting from a reorganization or implementation of a new organizational initiative.
 Subsequent equity adjustments may be needed for other employees within the department.
 Documentation of additional responsibilities must accompany the PAF.

-- Sustained commendable job performance – at the discretion of the cost center, dependent upon adequate budgeting, employees who have an ADP score in the top tier of their cost center for the previous 3 years may receive a salary increase of not more than 12% every third year of employment, not to exceed the maximum of the salary of the pay range.
-Documentation of the previous three ADP scores and their cost center standing must accompany the PAF.
+- Sustained commendable job performance – at the discretion of the cost center, dependent upon adequate budgeting, employees who have an ADP score in the top tier of their cost center for the previous 3 years may receive a salary increase of not more than 12%, not to exceed the maximum of the salary of the pay range.

 The department head will determine the appropriateness and amount of the in-grade salary adjustment with input from the office of human resources and approval of the major cost center administrator.